harryDeane/COMP3000/README.md

 # Blind Hunt VR

 ## Project Vision
-**Blindfolded Hunt** is a VR hide-and-seek game that places players in the perspective of someone with blindness.
+**Blind Hunt VR** is a VR hide-and-seek game that places players in the perspective of someone with blindness.
 The game focuses on sensory deprivation, where players must rely on **echolocation** to navigate and interact with the world.
 Through sound pulses, players can visualize their surroundings for brief moments, simulating how sound bounces off objects in real life.

 ### Key Features:
 - **Echolocation-based navigation**: Players use sound pulses to create temporary visual representations of their environment.